 Buy Physical Gold

-When thinking of ways to invest in gold, the first image that may come up is piles of gold bars in a place like Fort Knox.
+When thinking of ways to invest in gold, the first image that may come to mind is piles of gold bars in a place like Fort Knox.
 Those bars are also known as bullion, and it comes in bars that can be as small as a few grams, or as large as 400 ounces.
-The most common denominations of gold bullion are in one- and 10-ounce bars.
+The most common denominations of gold bullion are one- and 10-ounce bars.

-For many investors, even the one-ounce bars can be too expensive — roughly $1,700 per ounce in mid 2021.
+For many investors, even the one-ounce bars can be too expensive — roughly $2,200 per ounce in mid 2023.
 And because the bullion is a physical item, there’s no easy way to own a fraction of a bar.
 But if you do want to own bullion directly, the first order of business is to find a reputable dealer to buy from, and then look into the costs of delivery and insurance for the asset.
-Another option if you buy bullion is to pay for storage, either in a large vault or in a safe deposit box at a bank.
+Another option if you buy bullion is to pay for storage, either in a large vault or in a safety deposit box at a bank.

 Buy Gold Coins